๐Ÿ”’

 What

 State the specific factor.
 Name it precisely.
 Include data, a date, and a cited source.
-Never be vague — "the economy is hard" is not a What.
+Never be vague.

 02